Parks and open spaces opportunities:

 Over 20 other parks and open spaces throughout the District.

 Charges per day vary depending on the type of business and activity on offer.
-For more information contact us or see our Fees & Charges 2020/21
+For more information contact us or see our Fees and Charges 2022-23

 All operators must comply with the Council’s Terms and Conditions and contracts will only be issued to concessions whose activities are in keeping with the nature of the area and provide a quality offer to visitor.
 The Council reserves the right to refuse any operator.
 You can contact us using our use or hire of public open space application form